Woody Johnson: Philanthropy

-Johnson is known for philanthropic contributions to medical research, especially for diabetes and lupus, two diseases affecting his family members.
-Johnson also lobbied to increase federal funding for research on the two conditions.
-Johnson is also a trustee of the Robert Wood Johnson Jr. Charitable Trust and was a trustee of the Robert Wood Johnson Foundation.
+Johnson is known for philanthropy, especially donations to medical research.
+He raised money and lobbied to increase federal funding for lupus and diabetes.
+Johnson is also a trustee of the Robert Wood Johnson Jr. Charitable Trust.
+He is the only member of the Johnson family to be invited to join the board of the Robert Wood Johnson Foundation.

+Diabetes research

-Johnson was the chairman of the Juvenile Diabetes Foundation.
+Johnson was the chairman of the Juvenile Diabetes Foundation International.
 He and his wife became involved with diabetes charities after his daughter Casey was diagnosed with diabetes in 1988.
 In 1994, he co-wrote the book Managing Your Child's Diabetes with his wife Nancy, and Casey.
 As of 2000, he had donated $12 million to the foundation.
 Johnson was a chairman on the Council on Foreign Relations, and successfully lobbied Congress to approve a five-year, $750 million package for funding diabetes research in 2002.

-Casey died of diabetic ketoacidosis in January 2010.
-In a 2012 op-ed in The Wall Street Journal, Johnson urged Congress to approve long-term funding for the Special Diabetes Program.
+Casey died of diabetic ketoacidosis on January 4, 2010.
+On October 24, 2012, Johnson wrote an opinion piece in The Wall Street Journal titled "The Folly of Defunding Diabetes Research", which urged Congress to approve long-term funding for the Special Diabetes Program.
+He visited the University of Birmingham in 2018 to discuss the university's diabetes research and research library.

+Lupus research

-Johnson is the founding chairman of the Alliance for Lupus Research (ALR).
-He founded the organization in 1999 after his daughter Jaime was diagnosed with lupus, and he realized that there was a lack of research in that area.
+Johnson is the founding chairman of the Lupus Research Alliance (formerly the Alliance for Lupus Research), which grants funding for research on improved diagnostics, treatments and prevention of lupus.
+He founded the legacy organization, Alliance for Lupus Research, in 1999 after his daughter Jaime was diagnosed with lupus.
+Johnson stated that the organization was meant to encourage public and scientific interest in lupus, which was understudied in comparison to many other chronic diseases.
+In 2023, the LRA partnered with the FDA to establish the Lupus Accelerating Breakthroughs Consortium, which works to improve the efficacy of clinical trials for lupus treatments.

 Ukraine

 During the ongoing 2022 Russian invasion of Ukraine, Johnson and his wife Suzanne, who comes from a Ukrainian background, have organized aid efforts for Ukraine.
 Their family visited Poland, which is the primary destination for Ukrainian refugees displaced by the crisis.
-While in Poland, they made visits to community centres, shelters and orphanages housing Ukrainian refugees.
-In an article for The Telegraph, Johnson has urged the United States and the United Kingdom to take action and assist Ukraine.
+While in Poland, they made visits to community centers, shelters, and orphanages housing Ukrainian refugees.
+In an article for The Telegraph, Johnson urged the United States and the United Kingdom to aid Ukraine.

-In April 2022, the Jets pledged a $1 million donation to Ukraine, to be distributed in monthly instalments of $100,000 to various Ukrainian organizations.
-The first organization to receive money from the fund was Plast Scouting USA, a Ukrainian scouting organization working to provide first aid and medical supplies during the war.
-United24, a fundraising initiative created by Ukrainian president Volodymyr Zelenskyy, was another beneficiary.
-In August 2022, the Jets announced plans to raise awareness for Ukraine's humanitarian crisis during their Week 3 match against the Cincinnati Bengals on September 25, including adding Ukrainian flag decals to their helmets.
-The Jets will also paint the Ukrainian flag onto each end zone at the MetLife Stadium.
+In April 2022, the Jets pledged a $1 million donation to Ukraine, to be distributed to various organizations, including Plast Scouting USA and United24.